jazzband/wagtailmenus/docs/source/menupage.rst

             ]
             ...

-3. Create migtations for any models you've updated by running:
+3. Create migrations for any models you've updated by running:

     .. code-block:: console